shipmonk-rnd/phpstan-rules/README.md

 - Cannot handle conditions or private method calls within constructor.
 - Requires `TopLevelConstructorPropertyFetchMarkingVisitor` to work
 - Should be used together with `ForbidReturnInConstructorRule` to avoid false positives when return statement is used in constructor
+- Recommended to be used with `UselessPrivatePropertyNullabilityRule` and `ForbidUselessNullableReturnRule`

 ```neon
 rules:
     - ShipMonk\PHPStan\Rule\UselessPrivatePropertyDefaultValueRule